lshadler/module-federation-sample/README.md

 - `one/initial-setup`: The raw monorepo before we start federating modules between builds
 - `two/federating-between-modules`: Federation between landing page and main page
 - `three/component-library`: Delivery of components via a separated library
+- `four/dynamic-remotes`: Delivery of components at point of need through webpack 5

 ## Installation